Google Mail & Google Classroom

 Students will use their Chromebooks to create projects assigned from classroom teachers.
 Two huge projects for the year are Science Fair and History Fair.
 They conduct research, create websites, write research papers and create graphs.
 They also work on their projects for a World War II Wax Museum for Social Studies and Literature classes.
 The classroom teachers and technology teacher work together to research and create projects integrated with their classroom curriculum.

 Students participate in a nationwide project called The Hour of Code.
 This is a program created by big names in the computer industry to get young children interested in computer programming.
 The Hour of Code occurs the 2nd week in December.
 There are several different grade level appropriate tutorials that the students complete during a one hour technology class.
-Students also focus on computer programming in tech class using the website Code.org, C-S First, and Scratch.mit.org.
-Please click on the links to learn more about these wonderful programs.
+Students also focus on computer programming in tech class using the website Code.org, C-S First, Scratch.mit.org and Code Monkey Please click on the links to learn more about these wonderful programs.

 Illinois State history fair